UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 International (CC BY 4.0).
 We highly encourage you to contact us when you would like to use the material.

+## Development

+Course material is developed in the `development`branch.

 ## Contact

 The workshop 'Introduction to R & data' by [Research Data Management